-It’s a valid concern, but I wonder how real it is.
-If you’re an employer eager to hire a diverse workforce or an admissions officer looking to compose an inclusive incoming class, why wouldn’t you interview Deonte along with David, Yasmeen as well as Ashley?
+And yet, if you’re an employer eager to hire a diverse workforce or an admissions officer looking to compose an inclusive incoming class, why wouldn’t you interview Deonte along with David, Yasmeen as well as Ava?

-3. Personalized, customized products are just a mouse click away.
+3. Personalized, customized products are just a tap away.

 2. Kids growing up with unusual surnames don’t seem to suffer lasting psychological harm.

-I grew up with a bizarre last name, a Polish import simplified in an attempt to make things easier in America.
+I grew up with a truly unusual last name, a Polish import simplified in an attempt to make things easier in America.
 After I’d spelled it out, inevitably I had to explain its provenance. (“It’s Polish.
-I’m not.
 My step-grandfather’s family simplified the spelling in the early 20th century …”)

-If there hasn’t been a widespread movement to get us all to adopt Smith or Jones, why would we expect to all answer to Bill and Anne?
+If there hasn’t been a widespread movement to get us all to adopt streamlined surnames like Smith and Jones, why would we expect to all answer to Henry and Emily?

-1. An unusual name with meaning trumps an ordinary one chosen just because.
+1. An unusual name with meaning beats an ordinary one chosen just because.

 Plenty of us give our children names without layering meaning and significance on every syllable, and that’s fine.